Alice Sheppard: Career

 Alice Sheppard and Laurel Lawson perform "Excerpt from Snapshot (Minsky's Burlesque, New Jersey, ca. 1954)," 2015.

 In 2014, Sheppard collaborated with GDance and Ballet Cymru to create the performance Stuck in the Mud.
 The performance was presented as a promenade – an interactive performance where performers guided the audience through a tour of the site.
 She has also performed with Full Radius Dance in both 2014 and 2015.

 In 2017, she collaborated with the Marc Brew Company to create BREWBAND, a performance that combined live rock music with live dance.
 The show "blurs boundaries between musicians and dancers and challenges audience's perceptions of what live performance is".

 In 2017 Sheppard's dance company, Kinetic Light, created a piece entitled Descent (styled in all caps).
 Performed on an architectural ramp installation, The performance acts out the story of Andromeda and Venus, re-imagined as interracial lovers.
 Sheppard performed Descent with Laurel Lawson in wheelchairs.

 In 2017, Alice Sheppard became one of two 2017-2018 recipients of a fully supported production residencies from Gibney Dance.
-The award will provides resources to develop and stage new works.
+The award provided resources to develop and stage new works.

 In February 2018, Sheppard performed at the ribbon cutting of an additional 10,000 square feet (930 m^{2}) of space at the Gibney Dance Center.
 She also spoke at the 2018 Dance/NYC Symposium on a panel about growing the field of disability dance in NYC.

 In July 2018, she graced the cover of Dance Magazine, credited with "moving the conversation beyond loss and adversity."
 Sheppard was featured as recently as February 2019 in the New York Times article, "I Dance Because I Can."
 This article features the work of both Sheppard and fellow artist and member of Kinetic Light, Laurel Lawson.
 "I Dance Because I Can" emphasizes the connection between "art and social justice", detailing the ways in which Sheppard's work responds to and evolves out of disability culture and aesthetics.

 In January 2019, Sheppard was one of 58 artists who were awarded the Creative Capital award.